srideep9/cse15l-lab-reports/week3/lab2.md

 The relevant methods called when this is run is first, the `main()` method is called.
 Then, a new `Handler()` object is created and the `handleRequest()` method is called.
 Once this method starts, it returns a String to display on the webpage.

 The relevant arguments for the `main()` method is that you need to add a port number when running the file.
 This input will be stored in the args array.
 When the method `handleRequest()` is called, the relevant argument passed in is the url.
 The url is what stores the query that we need to match with a certain format.
 The instance ArrayList, `msgs`, stores all the messages sent, and they are joined together and returned at the end of `handleRequest()`.
-The variables `message`, `user`, and `s` are also used to handle the implementation inside the method.
+The variables `s`, `user`, and `finalString` are also used to handle the implementation inside the method.

 The ArrayList msgs changes when this code was run in this moment.
 That's because I had to store the message in some area so that it could be printed out after consecutive queries.
-The `message` variable was "Hello" and the `user` variable was "srideep".
-The `s` variable joined the two together and formatted them as "srideep: Hello".
+The `s` variable was "Hello" and the `user` variable was "srideep".
+The `finalString` variable joined the two together and formatted them as "srideep: Hello".

 ![alt_text](image.png)

 The relevant methods called when this is run is first, the `main()` method is called.
 Then, a new `Handler()` object is created and the `handleRequest()` method is called.
 Once this method starts, it returns a String to display on the webpage.

 The relevant arguments for the `main()` method is that you need to add a port number when running the file.
 This input will be stored in the args array.
 When the method `handleRequest()` is called, the relevant argument passed in is the url.
 The url is what stores the query that we need to match with a certain format.
 The instance ArrayList, `msgs`, stores all the messages sent, and they are joined together and returned at the end of `handleRequest()`.
-The variables `message`, `user`, and `s` are also used to handle the implementation inside the method.
+The variables `s`, `user`, and `finalString` are also used to handle the implementation inside the method.

 The ArrayList, `msgs`, adds a new element, which is the second message.
 This time, both the elements in `msgs` are joined together and returned.
-The `message` variable was "hey" and the `user` variable was "Blake".
-The `s` variable joined the two together and formatted them as "Blake: hey".
+The `s` variable was "hey" and the `user` variable was "Blake".
+The `finalString` variable joined the two together and formatted them as "Blake: hey".

 ## Part 2: